What is it?

 PadovArts Academy is a performance-based international training center where play and exploration are combined with a rigorous physical program.
 The body and gesture are placed at the centre of this creative process.

 The Academy is a privately-run, independent school that accepts 15-20 students per term.
-Graduates of the training program are awarded an associate certificate.

 Is it for me?